teoaldridge/react-fragments-portals-refs/README.md

 I did this exercise as part of my studies with React - The Complete Guide (incl Hooks, React Router, Redux) by Maximillian Schwarzmuller https://www.udemy.com/course/react-the-complete-guide-incl-redux/

+This 'add-user' app has a simple functionality of inputting name and age of a user and adding them to a User List.
+If the name or age is not added, or if the age is invalid (number < 1), an Error Modal pops up.

 In this exercise, I learned and practiced:
  - Creating a Wrapper Component
  - React Fragments